LennartJKlein/pathfinder/README.md

 # chips-circuits
-A program that uses wires to connect gates on a chip efficiently
+A program that uses wires to connect gates on a chip efficiently.